burlesona/fragment/README.md

 - ' creates a text node with trailing whitespace
 - = evaluates a property or function, expecting a string
 - == evaluates a property or function, expecting a DOMElement

+### Indentation

+Fragment is whitespace-sensitive, like Slim, Haml, Jade, and expects you to use two spaces to nest content.
+Note that you can either include content inline (beside a selector) or nested under it, but not both.

+### Miscelaneous

+When you insert a node into a template you're placing the actual in-memory object into a document fragment.
+You can only place a reference to a node in a single place, if you refer to it a second time it will get moved to the second location.
+If you want to place multiple copies of DOM nodes you'll need to clone them first.